-When restoring the appearance and function of your smile, dental bridges offer an effective solution for individuals with missing teeth.
+When it comes to restoring the appearance and function of the smile, dental bridges offer an effective solution for individuals with missing teeth.
 Whether you've lost a tooth due to injury, decay, or other factors, a dental bridge can fill the gap and help you maintain a confident smile.
-Consulting with an experienced dentist in Silver Spring, MD, is essential to ensure you receive the best care and treatment for your needs.
+Consulting with our experienced dentist in Silver Spring, MD, is essential to ensure you receive the best care and treatment for your needs.

 What Are Dental Bridges?

-A dental bridge is a prosthetic device that replaces one or more missing teeth by bridging the gap between healthy teeth or implants.
+A dental bridge is a prosthetic device that replaces one or more missing teeth by bridging the gap.
 It consists of one or more artificial teeth, often made from porcelain, ceramic, or a combination of materials, and is anchored to adjacent teeth or dental implants.
-The supporting teeth on either side of the bridge are usually fitted with crowns to stabilize and ensure the bridge stays secure.
+The supporting teeth on either side of the bridge are usually fitted with crowns to stabilize the bridge and ensure it stays secure.

 Types of Dental Bridges